WE PUT TEXAS ON THE MAP!

 Texas WAS the ONLY state in the nation that didn’t have a Scenic Byway Program.
-Thanks to Scenic Texas and all of you, our supporters, we are now officially in the Scenic Byway program.
+Thanks to our advocacy efforts in the 87th Legislative Session, we now officially have a State Scenic Byway program and potentially 30 Texas Scenic Highways.

-The House Bill 1908 was focused on two major points:
+The Scenic Byways Bill was focused on two major points:

 - Creating a State Scenic Byway Program under TxDOT which would allow for local communities to apply for and receive federal grants if qualified; and